Exosomes Identification ServiceOnline Inquiry

 (2) Transmission electron microscopy (TEM) to identify the morphology of exosomes;

 (3) Particle size analysis (NTA) to identify the size of exosomes.

 The identification of exosomes includes the identification of protein components and nucleic acid components.
 Protein components: cytoskeleton proteins, signal transduction related proteins, metabolic enzymes, antigen binding and presentation related proteins.
 Nucleic acid components: Exosomes can also encapsulate mRNA, miRNA, lncRNA, mtDNA, circRNA, and transfer to other cells to play a biological role.
 The contents of Exosomes are also cell type specific.

-Creative Proteomics aims to provide high-quality proteomics-related services to customers in different fields.
-Our scientists have developed an exosome identification platform based on professional knowledge and advanced equipment to help accelerate the progress of your project.
+Creative Proteomics has developed an exosome identification platform based on professional knowledge and advanced equipment to help accelerate the progress of your project.

 Technology platform of exosomes identification service

 - WB verification: Detect the expression of exosomal marker proteins.

 - Electron microscope: Analyze the size/morphology of exosomes, etc.

 - Nanoparticle tracking analysis (NTA): Detect the size and concentration of exosomes.

 - Mass spectrometry: Qualitative and quantitative analysis of proteins.